F5Networks/f5-ci-docs/docs/kubernetes/kctlr-as3-cert-trust.rst

       echo | openssl s_client -connect localhost:443 | openssl x509 -noout -text | less

-   The Not Before should represent the day the certificate was created.
-The CN and Subject Alternative Name should match if you connect to BIG-IP using an IP address.
+   The Not Before entry represents when you created the new certificate.
+The CN and Subject Alternative Name must match if you connect to BIG-IP using an IP address.

    .. parsed-literal::